aha-app/aha-services/docs/gitlab_issues.md

 ## Features

-* One Aha! product can be associated with one or many GitLab projects.
-If the association is one to many, you need to set up different integrations for each product - project mapping.
+* One Aha! workspace can be associated with one or many GitLab projects.
+If the association is one to many, you need to set up different integrations for each workspace - project mapping.
 * Individual features can be sent to GitLab using the _Send to GitLab Issues_ item in the _Send_ dropdown on the features page.
 * All features in a release (that have not already been implemented or sent to GitLab previously) can be sent to GitLab using the _Send to GitLab Issues_ item in the _Send_ dropdown on the release page.